bimdata/bimdata-viewer-sdk/README.md

 # BIMData Viewer SDK

+> `Viewer SDK` is only compatible with alpha versions of @bimdata/viewer:2
+> To use this repository with the lastest stable version of BIMData viewer, please use the [viewer/1.10](https://github.com/bimdata/bimdata-viewer-sdk/tree/viewer/1.10) branch

 This repo is a pre-configured environment to develop BIMData Viewer plugins.
 You can develop, test, build, package and share your plugin easily.